Grill safety checklist

 - Last, but certainly not least, keep a fire extinguisher on hand.
 It could ensure that your fun summer day stays that way.

-Seven out of 10 adults in the U.S. have a grill or smoker, according to the Hearth, Patio, and Barbecue Association (HPBA).
+Almost two-thirds (64%) of U.S. adults own a grill or smoker, according to the Hearth, Patio, and Barbecue Association (HPBA).
 Let’s all do our part to keep this favorite American pastime safe and fun for all!

 >> At Kentucky Farm Bureau, we’re just as invested in your home as you are.
 We help protect what’s important to you – from farms and fishing boats to minivans and mobile homes.
 To see a full list of products we insure, click here.